-Overcome the problem with the Crawley Road ditch by changing the shape of the embankment/dam.
+• Overcome the problem with the Crawley Road ditch by changing the shape of the embankment/dam.
+All three options for the WEL that were considered in the Level 2 SFRA were for a 'linear' plan arrangement from high ground on the southern side of the river across to the junction of the WEL with the Hailey Road on the northern side.
+However, Hailey Road runs down a valley as it approaches the river so the proposed northern end of the WEL embankment in the Level 2 SFRA options was at a relatively low level.
 The northern end of the dam could be brought round to higher ground to the west of the Crawley Road ditch.
 This would separate the ditch from the river and allow more water to be retained in the flood plain.
+This "Y" plan arrangement is illustrated here.